-An archaeological investigation of the Carsington area was carried out as part of the Carsington Reservoir construction project.
-It began with an initial report which found evidence of a possible Roman settlement (Wildgoose, 1979).
+Archaeological investigations of the Carsington area were carried out as part of the Carsington Reservoir construction project.
+These began with an initial report which found evidence of a possible Roman settlement (Wildgoose, 1979).
 This was later expanded to include a supposed Roman fort at "Brough Field" by the former Scow Brook.
-Investigation of this field identified domestic, agricultural and lead working activities, but nothing military (Dearne et al, 1995).
-None of the archaeological bodies involved at the time appear to have checked the accuracy or origin of this field name.
-In fact, the field name is not "Brough Field", but "Brough's Nether Field" as it appears on Hutchinson's 1711 map (D258/69/1).
-Clearly this field name has nothing whatsoever to do with a fortification, but is most probably named after the Brough family who lived in Carsington for more than 250 years during the 16th to 18th centuries (Greatorex, 2005) and who no doubt owned the field.
+Later investigation of this field identified domestic, agricultural and lead working activities, but nothing military (Dearne et al, 1995).
+None of the archaeological bodies involved at the time appear to have checked the accuracy or origin of the field name.
+In fact, the field name was not "Brough Field", but "Brough's Nether Field" as it appears on Hutchinson's 1711 map (D258/69/1).
+Clearly this field name has nothing whatsoever to do with a fortification, but is most probably named after the Brough family who lived in Carsington for more than 250 years during the 16th to 18th centuries (Greatorex, 2005) and who probably owned the field.
 Samuel Brough was Rector of Carsington in 1704 (Clayton and Wales, 2005).